unm-historiography/metahistory/loading-images.md

 ## Image Code
 As mentioned, we use a small block of code to help us keep the display of images and captions consistent and flexible.

-Again, all you need to do to get images on your essay page is to copy and paste the code from the gray box onto your page wherever you want the image to appear, and adjust the parameters (most importantly, to match your image filename and where you got the image).
+Again, all you need to do to get images on your essay page is to copy and paste the code from the gray box onto your page wherever you want the image to appear, and adjust the parameters.

+The parameters are self explanatory, with the possible exception of:
+- `image-url` is the filename of the image.
+That parameter will always start with `images/`
+- `source-url` is the URL of wherever you got the image.

 ### Standard Usage